Annapurna circuit and Tilicho lake with Mesokunda pass

 • Max Altitude2700m

-We continue towards Brathang, it is the last village before we arrive in the Manang Valley.
-After walking one and half hour from Brathang in the Pine forest and after crossing the suspension bridge we are above 3000m, we entered the Manang valley bordered by the Annapurna II, III and IV, GangapurnaTilicho Peak, Chulu East, West, Fareast, as well as by the Pisang Peak.
+We continue towards Brathang, the last village before arriving in the Manang Valley.
+After walking one and a half hours from Brathang in the Pine forest and after crossing the suspension bridge we are above 3000m, we entered the Manang Valley bordered by the Annapurna II, III and IV, GangapurnaTilicho Peak, Chulu East, West, Fareast, as well as by the Pisang Peak.
 Our first climbing leads us to higher Pisang where we visit the Buddhist monastery.

 • Accommodation Lodge